fatemeh-babatabar/Lexical-Analysis-compiler/README.md

 # tokenizers

-This program works for the Tslang programming language .

 The program reads a file containing the programming code in the Tslang language and prints its tokens .

 example :